-Learn how to save PuTTY output in logfile locally on desktop.
+Learn how to save PuTTY output in logfile locally on the desktop.
 Important settings to be done on PuTTY client before you start your sysadmin work!

 To avoid them we need to tweak few settings in PuTTY and set them in default ones.
 So that next time you fire up PuTTY client, it starts with tweaked settings as default and makes your life easy!